High-Speed DSL Internet Access

 also connect (multiple) wireless computers.

-it's less complex, more reliable, and involves one less power transformer and box.
+four ports and wireless); it's less complex, more reliable, and involves one less power

 Second-hand equipment is sometimes available -- check NCF's DSL Equipment Buy/Sell discussion group